davidjryan2000/anneryan/readme.md

 # Introduction
 This Web App is the first project for the Code Institute's classroom bootcamp.
 It is a fully responsive static front-end only app built with HTML, CSS & JavaScript.

-View the wireframe_browser.png and wireframe_mobile.png file in the repo above for the mock-ups created for this project

 ## Live Demo